Baku awaits cloudy weather

 By Laman Ismayilova

+The weather will be changeable cloudy, occasionally rainless in Baku and Absheron peninsula on January 12.

-Weak mist is predicted in some places at night and in the morning.
-North-west wind will blow.
+Weak mist and drizzle are predicted in some places at night and in the morning.

-Atmospheric pressure will rise from normal 763 mm mercury column to 768 mm mercury column, relative humidity will be 70-80% at night.
+Atmospheric pressure will be 763 mm mercury column, relative humidity will be 70-80%.

 Rainless weather is expected in country's regions.
-It will be foggy in some places.
+As for Azerbaijani regions, the weather will be mainly rainless on January 12.
+However, it will be rainy in mountainous areas and foothills.

 ---